jasonrute/functional_programing_workshop/README.md

 ***Python Pro Tip:** Use parentheses on both sides of an expression to break it into multiple lines.
 You can line things up and insert comments as desired.*

 Data science example of imperative/declarative style.
-Here we are plotting the number of rows in per week.
+Here we are plotting the number of rows per week.
 ```python
 # imperative
 def plot_number_of_rows_per_week(df):